-Recently released from jail, Brad was living in a car.
-He first came to YSM for emergency food assistance and learned there were regular hot meals provided several times a week.
-When he came to YSM Christian Community Centre for the meals, he found an accepting attitude and people interested in him and his life.
-As he learned more, he began receiving counseling from YSM on how deal with low self-esteem and anger issues.
-Brad began to hope for change when YSM Housing Services helped him to get into a shelter and later, standard housing.
-He received support getting his General Education Diploma, dealing with legal issues and learned key life skills.
-Today Brad is employed and says, “YSM staff showed me they were on my side.
+When Brad was released from jail, he lived in a car.
+He first came to YSM for emergency food assistance and learned that regular hot meals are provided several times a week.
+When he visited YSM Christian Community Centre for the meals, he found an accepting attitude and people who were interested in him and his life.
+YSM counsellors took the time to speak with him on how to deal with his low self-esteem and anger issues and he soon had hope for change.
+YSM Housing Services found him a space in a shelter and later helped him move into standard housing.
+And he received continued support as he worked to get his General Education Diploma (GED), dealt with legal issues and learned key life skills.
+Today, Brad is employed and says, “YSM staff showed me they were on my side.
 They worked hard for me when I was ready to take the next step.
 I really didn’t think my life could change to this level.”

-Adults who live with chronic poverty struggle with multiple disadvantages:
+Adults who live with chronic poverty often struggle to overcome multiple disadvantages.
+These include:

-These issues, individually or combined create barriers to a more productive and fulfilled life.
-People are trapped by what they don’t know, by social skills that create distance and by systems that make progress difficult and rob people of hope.
+These issues, either individually or combined, create barriers to living a more productive and fulfilled life.
+People become trapped by what they don’t know, by poor social skills that create distance, and by systems that often slow progress.
+All of this can rob people of hope.